eProsima/DDS-Record-Replay/docs/rst/recording/usage/configuration.rst

 .. note::

-    If an output file is moved, deleted, or renamed, the |ddsrecorder| will account for the size of the file in question and rotate between the remaining files.
+    If an output file is moved, deleted, or renamed, the |ddsrecorder| will keep the size of the file reserved and rotate between the remaining files.

 **Example of usage**